YSocialTwin/YSocialTwin.github.io/_pages/download.markdown

 - 🎯 Prioritize development efforts
 - 🔒 Enhance security

 **Our Commitment**: We believe in transparency and respect for user privacy.
 This telemetry helps us build a better product without compromising your privacy.
+Check with your own eyes what we collect in the service dedicated repository ([yTelemetry](https://github.com/YSocialTwin/yTelemetry)) and make an informed decision.

 {% endcapture %}
 {{ content3 | markdownify }}